EPVelasco/RangeNetTrt8/README.md

 The hardware I have tested with is a core i7 9th Gen computer with a GTX1660 6GB graphics card.
 The native operating system is Ubuntu 18.04.
 But with docker you can test it on any ubuntu system. :)

-It is necessary to have [docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) installed.
+It is necessary to have [docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) installed and the [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)

 ## Topics
 ### Suscribed Topics